benaziziasmae/Stock_Analysis/README.md

  Below, the insruction and the appropirate code as wanted

+ > Step 1a:
+ > Create a tickerIndex variable and set it equal to zero before iterating over all the rows.
+You will use this tickerIndex to access the correct index across the four different arrays you’ll be using: the tickers array and the three output arrays you’ll create in Step 1b.

+ tickerIndex = 0

  > Step 1b:

 > Create three output arrays: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.